 - 1 cup milk

-Add half the milk and the tsp of butter and beat well.
+Add half the milk and the melted butter and beat well.
 Add the remaining milk and stir.

-Lightly grease a 9"/ 22cm pancake or frying pan with a little melted butter, heat until very hot, and add a ladle of batter to evenly and thinly coat the base of the pan.
+Lightly grease a 9-inch pancake or frying pan with a melted butter, heat until very hot, and add a ladle of batter to evenly and thinly coat the base of the pan.
 Cook until set and lightly golden.
-Flip over and cook on the other side for approx 30 seconds.
+Flip over and cook on the other side for approximately 30 seconds.

 Remove the pancake from the pan, place on a sheet of kitchen paper and keep warm.
-Continue as above until all the batter is used up.
+Repeat the process until all the batter is used up.

 Place the flour and butter into a large saucepan.
-Over a low heat stir, the butter and flour until the butter melts and the flour is incorporated.
+Over low heat, stir the butter and flour until the butter melts and the flour is incorporated.
 Add a pinch of salt and pepper and continue stirring for 2 minutes.

-Turn the heat up to medium and add the milk in one go and whisk furiously until all a smooth sauce is formed.
+Turn the heat up to medium, add the milk in one go, and whisk until a smooth sauce is formed.
 Continue stirring until the sauce is thickened and glossy (about 5 minutes).
 If the sauce is thick, add a little more milk.
 The sauce should be thick but still runny.
 Remove from the heat.

-Break the salmon fillet into large flakes and carefully stir into the sauce, followed by the prawns, mushrooms, and dill.
-Return to a gentle heat and warm.
+Break the salmon fillet into large flakes and carefully stir into the sauce, followed by the prawns or shrimp, sliced mushrooms, and dill.
+Return to low heat and keep warm.

-Place a pancake onto the worktop, put a quarter of the seafood sauce mixture into the center of the pancake and spread in a long line from one end to the other.
-Fold the opposite edge of the pancake over the filling then roll the pancake into a thick sausage shape.
-Place the pancake into an approx 7" x 9"/17 x 22 cm ovenproof baking dish.
+Place a pancake onto the worktop, put a quarter of the seafood sauce mixture into the center of the pancake, and spread in a long line from one end to the other.
+Fold the opposite edge of the pancake over the filling, and then roll the pancake into a thick sausage shape.
+Place the pancake into an ovenproof baking dish.
 Repeat with the remaining three pancakes.

-Sprinkle the cheese over and bake in the preheated oven for 20 minutes or until the cheese is melted but not browned.
-Serve immediately with green vegetables or a salad.
+Sprinkle the cheese over the pancakes and bake in the preheated oven for 20 minutes or until the cheese is melted but not browned.
+Serve immediately.